Types of Lamp Shades

 Many people love large dramatic shades for the public spaces in their homes, but in your most intimate room, you want something minimalist and convenient.
 You may even opt for a shadeless fixture!
 Will your lamp shade type and fittings be in the way when you reach over to grab your glasses or snooze your alarm in the morning?

 We can’t say enough about getting versatile light bulbs.
 Whether you choose a bulb cluster or a dimmer, give yourself the flexibility to have a bright light for reading and a dim light for relaxation.

 Like the desk lamp in your living room and bedroom, you want the desk lamp in your office to cast light onto your work and not into your eyes.
 A lower lamp offers more focused lighting without getting in your way.

 Considering all the items you need to have on your desk, from your computer to your files, you may not have a ton of room for an overly large lamp.
 Explore unique base options, standing lamps next to your desk, and mounted sconces if your desk is situated next to a wall.

 Incandescent or LED, your bulbs must provide enough lighting, but that doesn’t mean they can’t come in unique shapes and sizes.
 Explore Edison bulbs with visible filaments, long bulbs that peek out from under a squat type of lamp shade, or metal-tipped bulbs that offer a two-toned look.

 Now that you have different light ideas for every room, it’s time to start designing!
-Visit our customization station to create a fixture from the ground up or shop single components, like sockets and canopies, to buy just what you need for a little upgrade!
+Visit our light fixture customization gallery to create your ideal custom lighting, or shop single components, like light bulb socket covers, light fittings, and canopies, to buy just what you need for a little upgrade!